 Exito frequently has sales on appliances, TVs and other electronics.
 Jumbo is another chain of big box stores like Exito that also frequently has sales.
 If you are furnishing a place, make sure to check out the sales at both Exito and Jumbo.

 Falabella is a large U.S.-style department store that sells a wide range of items including appliances, clothing, computers and electronics, furnishings, furniture, sports equipment and many other things.
 In addition, you can find many imported brands at Falabella.

 Falabella is based in Chile and reportedly has over 90 department stores located in Argentina, Chile, Colombia and Peru.
 In Colombia, Falabella has 25 stores located in 11 cities.
-And in Medellín, Falabella only has two stores, which are located in the San Diego and Santafé malls.
+And in Medellín, Falabella only three stores, which are located in the San Diego, Santafé and Arkadia malls.

 Also, Falabella has its own credit card, CMR Falabella, with more than 5.5 million cardholders in Latin America.

 You can sometimes find good prices on computers in Falabella.
 For example, I purchased an iMac in the San Diego Falabella store a few years ago for less than the cost for the exact same model listed on Apple’s website at the time.
 The iMac was on sale and taxes and import duties don’t apply to lower costs computers in Colombia.